 Optimize Your Health with Cistus incanus

-Cistus incanus tea shows promise as a highly effective antibacterial, antifungal, antiviral, and biofilm-breaking agent that may support the immune system against numerous types of infections.
+Cistus incanus tea shows promise as a highly effective antibacterial, anti-fungal, antiviral, and biofilm-breaking agent that may support the immune system against numerous types of infections.
 Due to its broad-spectrum activity, Cistus could be a highly beneficial supplement to health protocols for anybody seeking to overcome chronic infection and illness.
-(Learn about from our Cistus FAQ page.)
+(Learn more by reading our Cistus FAQ.)

 Ancient Greek and other traditional medicine systems suggest Cistus incanus tea may support:

-Loose tea — Add 8oz (1 cup) of near-boiling, filtered water to 1/8 oz (about 3.5 grams) of whole herb.
-Let the Cistus incanus tea steep for 25 minutes.
-Drink two to three cups a day.
+Looseleaf Herbal Tea — Add 8 oz (1 cup) of near-boiling, filtered water to 1/8 oz (about 3.5 grams) of whole herb.
+Let the tea steep for 25 minutes.
+Drink 2-3 cups a day.
 Watch the video showing How to Brew Cistus tea.

-Extract : 1-2 grams per a day.
+Herbal Extract: 1-2 grams per a day.
 Mix into the non-dairy drink of your choice.
-For example, add 1-2 grams to a large mug of tea, or dissolve 1 gram into 8oz of hot water, drink twice a day.
+For example, add 1-2 grams to a large mug of tea, or dissolve 1 gram into 8oz of hot water.
+Drink twice a day.

 Ancient stories tells us that the Olympic the gods determined which plants should assume a certain task of healing.
 Cistus had dual roles, one to heal the wounds of battle, another to aid in skin and beauty care.
 Today, Cistus incanus tea is still used to help clear acne and support healthy hair.
 Ancient and current traditional uses for Cistus incanus tea and Cistus extract also include the treatment inflammatory diseases and gastrointestinal issues.
 Cistus is thought to support lymphatic drainage and the elimination of heavy metals.
 In Mediterranean countries, Cistus tea is consumed as tonic to reduce the severity and shorten the duration of the flu.